v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-overview.md

 ### Editing

 Guided scenarios cannot be used to edit existing resources.
 Once created, all resources, groups, and assignments must be edited using the existing workloads.
-A workload is simply a sub-area of a service.

 ### Monitoring